curtisai/notes/win/notes.md

 );
 ```
 ### Parameters
-dwExStyle: The extended window style of the window being created.
+`dwExStyle`: The extended window style of the window being created.
-lpClassName: A null-terminated string or a class [atom](https://stackoverflow.com/questions/10525511/what-is-the-atom-data-type) created by a previous call to the RegisterClass or registerClassEx function.
+`lpClassName`: A null-terminated string or a class [atom](https://stackoverflow.com/questions/10525511/what-is-the-atom-data-type) created by a previous call to the RegisterClass or registerClassEx function.
 The atom must be in the lower-order word of lpClassName; the high-order word must be zero.
-lpWindowName: The window name.
+`lpWindowName`: The window name.
-dwStyle: The style of the window being created.
+`dwStyle`: The style of the window being created.
-x: The initial horizontal position of the window.
+`x`: The initial horizontal position of the window.
-y: The initial vertical position of the window.
+`y`: The initial vertical position of the window.
-nWidth: The width, in device units, of the window.
+`nWidth`: The width, in device units, of the window.
-nHeight: The height, in device units, of the window.
+`nHeight`: The height, in device units, of the window.
-hWndParent: A handle to the parent or owner window of the window being created.
+`hWndParent`: A handle to the parent or owner window of the window being created.
-hMenu: A handle to a menu, or specifies a child-window identifier depending on the window style.
+`hMenu`: A handle to a menu, or specifies a child-window identifier depending on the window style.
-hInstance: A handle to the instance of the module to be associated with the window.
+`hInstance`: A handle to the instance of the module to be associated with the window.
-lpParam: A pointer to a value to be passed to the window through the `CREATESTRUCT` structure pointed to be the _lParam_ param of the `WM\_CREATE`
+`lpParam`: A pointer to a value to be passed to the window through the `CREATESTRUCT` structure pointed to be the _lParam_ param of the `WM\_CREATE`

 ### Return Value
 If the function succeeds, the return value is a handle to the new window.
-If the function fails, the return value if NULL.
+If the function fails, the return value if `NULL`.

 ---------